Tools4everBV/HelloID-Conn-Prov-Target-KPN-Lisa/README.md

 ## Introduction

-The _HelloID-Conn-Prov-Target-KPN-Lisa_ is a cloud dekstop workplace application and provides a set of REST API's that allow you to programmatically interact with it's data.
+The _HelloID-Conn-Prov-Target-KPN-Lisa_ is a cloud desktop workplace application and provides a set of REST APIs that allow you to programmatically interact with its data.
+With the connector, you can manage the user's and user's authorizations.
+Which displays in two permissions references.
+One manages the groups and one the LicenseProfiles.
+And in addition, there will be a default WorkspaceProfle added to the account while creating the account.

 ## Getting started